 The story is populated with a whole array of individualities, each of them exhibiting some degree of attention deficit disorder.
 Regardless of their background and personal circumstances, they are all touchingly human in their desperate need for recognition.
-The impressive cast, led by the extraordinary Michael Keaton whose own superhero past in Tim Burton’s productions adds a special flavor to Riggan’s role, do a superb team job depicting constant tensions within the stage actors’ milieu.
+The impressive cast, led by the extraordinary Michael Keaton whose own superhero past in Tim Burton’s productions adds a special flavour to Riggan’s role, do a superb team job depicting constant tensions within the stage actors’ milieu.
 Beside the fascinating Edward Norton as Riggan’s stage rival Mike, a special mention must go to Emma Stone who is no less than remarkable in the part of Sam, Riggan’s high-strung, troubled daughter.
 “You’re kind of a great mess.
 Like a candle burning on both ends, but it’s beautiful” – says Mike to his young muse in a line which makes for a perfect description of Stone’s masterful performance.